A loaf of gluten-free banana bread on a wooden cutting board next to a banana and a bowl of chocolate chips.

 How to Ripen a Banana Quickly

 It’s essential to use overly ripe bananas in this recipe to get the best flavor possible.
 Honestly, the browner the better!
-If your bananas are still very yellow, you can speed up the ripening process in a few ways.
+If your bananas are still very light yellow, you can speed up the ripening process in a few ways.

 My favorite is to place the bananas in a loosely sealed brown paper bag along with an apple or already overly ripe banana for a day or so.